 A lending library of iPads for older adults to use and practice their tech skills.
 Older adults can learn at their own pace on their own time on their own or have a family member or friend guide them as they learn to use the device.
 SCOA is also in touch with senior living facilities for on site and virtual training opportunities.
 More information

-Seniors Tech Buddy – program on hold during COVID-19
+Seniors Tech Buddy

 The TechBuddy program pairs students and older adults to explore technology.
 The program is designed to help older adults connect with the world around them.
 In partnership with several Saskatoon high schools, TechBuddy introduces older adults to various technologies and devices (tablets, iPhones, internet, social media among others) with students providing one-on-one instruction.
 If you or someone you know wants to learn more about a technology or device and would like one-on-one guidance, TechBuddy is a great option.
 More information